-You can claim Housing Benefit If you are on a low income and pay rent.
-If you make a new claim, your benefit will be based on the Local Housing Allowance for the area you live in.
+You can claim Housing Benefit if you are on a low income and pay rent.
+If you make a new claim, your benefit will be based on the Local Housing Allowance for the area you live in if you rent privately

 You can claim Council Tax Reduction if you are on a low income and pay Council tax.
 If you are entitled, your council tax bill will be reduced.

-How you can help to stop people cheating the benefits system
+How you can help to stop Benefit fraud.

 It is important that you tell us about any changes in your situation for example changes to your income, capital, rent and the people living with you.
 You can use our online form to tell us about changes.

-Find out if you might be entitled to housing benefit and Council Tax Reduction and make a claim online.
+Find out if you might be entitled to Housing Benefit and Council Tax Reduction and make a claim online.

 Please note: the calculator will give you an indication as to how much you could receive.
 Your actual entitlement will only be known when your claim has been worked out by the Benefits Service.